Syllabus#

 Prerequisites#

 The targeted audience for this course are students at the master level with previous experience in programming.
-No prior knowledge of python is required, but it is assumed that you are familiar with a similar language (Matlab, IDL, R…) and basic programming structures (loops, functions, conditional blocks…).
+No prior knowledge of Python is required, but it is assumed that you are familiar with a similar language (MATLAB, IDL, R…) and basic programming structures (e.g., loops, functions, conditional blocks).

-Ideally you will have the programming level of a student having completed the introduction to programming for atmospheric scientists in the BSc.
+Ideally, you will have the programming level of a student having completed the introduction to programming for atmospheric scientists in your BSc program.
 The first few units will be catching up on the materials from the BSc class, but quickly enough we will move towards more advanced topics.

 Organisation of the class#

 The class is taught in English.
-It is okay to ask questions in German as well!
+It is, however, okay to ask questions in German.

-• On Fridays, you will receive instructions for the following week (which materials to read/watch and the programming assignments).
-You study them at home during the week.
+• On Wednesday, you will receive instructions for the following week (which materials to read/watch, a quiz, and the programming assignments).
+You study the materials during the week and answer the quiz questions.

-• On Mondays (13:15-14:00), we meet to discuss the assignment solutions from the previous week (assignments are mandatory but not graded, see “Grading” below).
+• On Monday (08:15-09:00), we meet to discuss the assignment solutions from the previous week (assignments are mandatory but not graded, see “Grading” below).

 Important

-You will receive 5 ECTS if you pass the course: with 1 ECTS corresponding to 25 hours of work, this represents 11 to 12 hours of work per week (11 weeks).
-For this course, it means that you will spend more time doing homework than sitting in class.
+You will receive 5 ECTS if you pass the course: with 1 ECTS corresponding to 25 hours of work, this represents 8-9 hours of work per week (15 weeks).
+For this course, it means that you will spend more time working independently at home than in class.

 Learning checklist#